‘General Hospital’ Spoilers: Casting News – Ivy Natalia Plays Femme Fatale in Final Tracy Plot

 Ivy Natalia Cast As Samira

 This General Hospital casting news comes from Twitter via an early leak of this week’s ABC Soaps in Depth.
-The sultry actress will reportedly play Samira, an exotic character attached to Tracy’s quest to obtain the Renaissance painting that was the property of her father Edward Quartermaine (John Ingle).
+The sultry actress will reportedly play Samira, an exotic character attached to Tracy’s quest to obtain the Renaissance painting that was the property of her father, Edward Quartermaine (John Ingle).
 As of now, the Turkish monks are fighting Tracy on the artwork.

 Way back in the day, Edward was apparently on the run and took shelter with the monks.
 While there, he left behind a letter to Tracy and the painting that greatly resembles her.
 So how will Samira play into this and what part will Ivy Natalia add to this exit storyline for Tracy?
 There may have already been a hint about when and how General Hospital fans will meet Samira.